harryoooooooooo/discordsticker/README.md

 ## Usage

-By default the program uses the bot token in the file `./token`, and reads the stickers in `./resources/`.
+By default the program uses the bot token in the file `token`, and reads the stickers in `resources/`.

-Under `./resources/`, there should be directories denoting the sticker groups;
+Under `resources/`, there should be directories denoting the sticker groups;
 Inside each group, there should be stickers.

 The bot reads the messages with specific prefix (by default `!!`)